New Zealand 1993 "Dinosaurs"

 The weight of its long neck placed the center of gravity behind the front flippers.
 Thus, Elasmosaurus could have raised its head and neck above the water only when in shallow water, where it could rest its body on the bottom.
 The weight of the neck, the limited musculature, and the limited movement between the vertebrae would have prevented Elasmosaurus from raising its head and neck very high.

-The statement that "plesiosaurs probably came ashore to lay their eggs, burying them in the sand of beaches, as modern turtles do." from the booklet, issued by New Zealand's post in 1993, designed by Geoffrey Cox, is outdated, according to recent research.
+The statement that "plesiosaurs probably came ashore to lay their eggs, burying them in the sand of beaches, as modern turtles do" from the booklet, issued by New Zealand's post in 1993, designed by Geoffrey Cox, is outdated, according to recent research.

 They probably cared for their offspring and may even have lived in large social groups, like modern-day whales.

-O’Keefe says it’s not surprising that plesiosaurs gave birth: reptilian eggs are hard-shelled and must be laid on land, and plesiosaurs were too big to clamber out onto the shore.
+O’Keefe says it’s not surprising that plesiosaurs gave live birth: reptilian eggs are hard-shelled and must be laid on land, and plesiosaurs were too big to clamber out onto the shore.

 This elasmosaurus skull was discovered by the late Joan Wiffen in the Urewera range